djeborn/openwrt-utility-scripts/Scripts/usb-tether-monitor/README.md

 ## Configuration Options (in script)

-Open the top of the script (for example `usb-tether-monitor.sh` or the original `VisibleInternetChecker.sh`) and edit variables such as:
+Open the top of the script (`usb-tether-monitor.sh`) and edit variables such as:

 - `PING_TARGETS` - space-separated ping targets
 - `PING_COUNT` - number of pings per target